-Contingency planning

-How would your spouse and/or children manage if you died or were incapacitated tomorrow?
+Proper contingency planning can help to ensure that your spouse and/or children would be able to cope financially if you died or were incapacitated.

-Beyond taking the obvious step of ensuring you have adequate insurance cover, with life assurance perhaps written into trust for your spouse or children to ensure quick access to funds, you need to make a Will.
+There are several initial steps you can take to ensure that your loved ones would be taken care of, if something were to happen to you.
+Taking out adequate insurance cover, perhaps with life assurance written into trust for your spouse or children to ensure quick access to funds, would be one sensible measure.
+However, it is also important to make a Will.
 We also strongly recommend that you:

-- Make a living Will: so you can make clear your wishes in the event that, for example, you are pronounced clinically dead following an accident - Execute a lasting power of attorney: so that if you become incapable of managing your affairs, whether as a result of an accident or illness, you can be assured that responsibility will pass to someone you choose and trust.
+Make a living Will (also called 'advance decisions'): so that your wishes are clear in the event that, for example, you were to be pronounced clinically dead following an accident

+Execute a lasting power of attorney: so that if you become incapacitated and unable to manage your affairs, whether as a result of an accident or illness, responsibility will pass to a trusted person of your choosing.